-Leverage a Unified-CXM solution like Sprinklr Modern Care to empower your agents to handle customer calls quickly — while reducing average resolution time, multiple follow-up costs, and cart abandonment — and also improving your FCR and CSAT.
+Leverage a Unified-CXM solution like Sprinklr Service to empower your agents to handle customer calls quickly — while reducing average resolution time, multiple follow-up costs, and cart abandonment — and also improving your FCR and CSAT.
 Using Sprinklr’s features and functionalities, you can:

 Automate tasks with custom workflows to recommend the next best action to customers